Arzu Göllü

-Arzu Göllü (born 1969 in Istanbul) is a retired Turkish volleyball player.
-She is one of the most talented female volleyball players in Turkish sports history and daughter of Cengiz Göllü, the legendary volleyball player, who also served as the technical director of Turkish National Volleyball Team for many years.
+Arzu Göllü (born 1969) is a retired Turkish volleyball player.
+She is one of the most talented female volleyball players in Turkish sports history and daughter of Cengiz Göllü, the legendary volleyball player, who also served as the technical director of Turkish national volleyball team for many years.

 She is 172 cm, and plays as settler.
 She is signed for Galatasaray Medical Park.

-She started her professional career in Eczacıbaşı Istanbul where she played for 9 years, till 2000 and earned her ongoing reputation as the "captain" of the best known volleyball team for females in Turkey.
+She started her professional career with Eczacıbaşı Istanbul where she played for 9 years, till 2000, and earned her ongoing reputation as the "captain" of the best known women's volleyball team in Turkey.

 She also played for Beşiktaş J.K. and Karşıyaka S.K. and she wore the captain strip for Beşiktaş J.K. and Karşıyaka S.K. as well as Eczacıbaşı Istanbul.

 She played over 270 times for the Turkish National Volleyball Team during her successful career.